 In the book, Ethics for Behavior Analysts (2nd ed.) by Jon Bailey and Mary Burch, Scientific Inquiry (9.02) states, “The behavior analyst should promote the analysis of behavior per se as a legitimate field of scientific inquiry” (pg.
 176).
 We will provide information in the form of “Article Snapshots.”

 In these article snapshots, our team of professionals summarizes peer-reviewed articles that discuss topics that may be useful for families and other professionals in the field.
-This is a way for us to share information in a timely manner and allow our readers to quickly peruse the article summaries to gather information that can be helpful.
+This is a way for us to share information in a timely manner and allow our readers to quickly peruse the article summaries to gather the information that can be helpful.
+We provide these snapshots at our various events and seminars.
+Below is an example:

 MacDonald, R., & Sacramone, S. (2009) “Using video modeling to teach reciprocal pretend play to children with autism.”
 Journal of Applied Behavior Analysis, 1 (42), 43-55.